-Annual Cooperative Meeting in 2015
+3.4 Annual Cooperative Meeting in 2017

-OP Cooperative held its Annual Cooperative Meeting in Helsinki on 19 March 2015.
-The Meeting adopted the financial statements for 2014, discharged those accountable from liability and elected persons as required.
+OP Cooperative held its Annual Cooperative Meeting in Helsinki on 21 March 2017.
+The Meeting adopted the financial statements for 2016, decided on the allocation of surplus, discharged those accountable from liability and elected persons as required.
+Furthermore, the Meeting decided to alter the cooperative's Bylaws and the cooperative's donations.

-OP Financial Group's Nomination Committee
+3.5 OP Financial Group's Nomination Committee

-The Committee is tasked with preparing and discussing proposals to the central cooperative's Cooperative Meeting on the Chair of the Cooperative Meeting, remuneration payable to the Supervisory Board Chair, deputy Chairs and members, the number of Supervisory Board members, new candidates for Supervisory Board members presented to the Cooperative Meeting as well as on the election of an auditor and its remuneration.
+The Committee is tasked with preparing and discussing proposals to the central cooperative's Cooperative Meeting on the Chair of the Cooperative Meeting, remuneration payable to the Supervisory Board Chair, deputy Chairs, the number of Supervisory Board members, new candidates for Supervisory Board members presented to the Cooperative Meeting as well as on the election of an auditor and its remuneration.
+In addition, the Nomination Committee proposes to the Supervisory Board member nominees to the Representative Assembly of Helsinki Area Cooperative Bank representing the central cooperative.